NFL uniform numbers: 1973–2020

-From 1973 to 2020, five major changes have been made.
+From 1973 to 2020, five major changes were made.
 In 1979, the NFL allowed defensive linemen to wear numbers 90–99 and centers 60–79.
 In 1984, the NFL allowed linebackers to wear jersey numbers in the 90–99 range, since more teams were making use of the 3–4 defense and thus were quickly exhausting numbers for linebackers, who previously were only allowed to wear numbers in the 50–59 range.
-Another change occurred in 2004, when the NFL allowed wide receivers to wear numbers 10–19 in addition to the 80–89 range; this was due to several NFL teams retiring 80-range numbers, as well as teams employing more receivers and tight ends in their offense.
+Another change occurred in 2004, when the NFL allowed wide receivers to wear numbers 10–19 in addition to the previous 80–89 range; this was due to several NFL teams retiring 80-range numbers, as well as teams employing more receivers and tight ends in their offense.
 Since 2010, defensive linemen are allowed to wear numbers 50–59; this is in part because of the interchangeability of linebackers and defensive ends (a defensive end in a 4–3 defense would be an outside linebacker in a 3–4 defense).
 In 2015, the NFL Competition Committee allowed linebackers to wear numbers from 40–49.

-2021 expansion
+2021–2023 expansions

 In 2021, NFL owners passed a rule expanding available numbers and simplifying the numbering system.
-The current system now only has three different number groupings for offense, and three for defense.
-The changes included the addition of numbers 1–19 and 80–89 for running backs, 1–9 and 20–49 for wide receivers, 1–49 for tight ends and linebackers, and 1–19 for defensive backs.
+The changes included allowing running backs, tight ends, fullbacks, H-backs and wide receivers to wear numbers 1-49 and 80-89; defensive backs were permitted to choose from 1-49; linebackers 1-79 and 90-99; offensive linemen 50-79; and defensive linemen 50-79 and 90-99.
+QBs, kickers and punters remained from 1-19.
+In 2023, a playing rule was passed allowing players to wear the jersey number 0, and kickers and punters were given eligibility to use numbers 20–49 and 90–99.